NodleCode/docs.nodle.com/docs/nodle-chain/nodl.md

 The NODL token will soon be usable to help select collators that maintain the Nodle Chain via a [staking mechanism](stake-your-nodle-cash).
 NODL token holders will also be eligible to participate in governance proposals and vote on them as ownerhsip of the Nodle Chain is given back to the community.

-Please refer to https://docs.nodle.com/docs/tokenomics for more details about the economics of the token and its ecosystem.
+Please refer to [the tokenomics page](https://docs.nodle.com/docs/tokenomics/introduction) for more details about the economics of the token and its ecosystem.